 Rottingdean’s cultural legacy includes connections to notable figures such as the Pre-Raphaelite artist Edward Burne-Jones and writer Enid Bagnold.
 The village also inspired the board game Cluedo, originating from murder mystery games hosted at the Tudor Close Hotel in the 1920s.
 The village’s long-standing traditions and historic buildings offer a glimpse into its rich past along the Sussex coast.

-Listed in: Gift Shops
+Listed in: Bathrooms

 The White Horses Hotel offers a tranquil retreat with its well-appointed hotel bar and restaurant.
 This establishment provides guests with a comfortable and relaxing environment, ideal for unwinding after a day of exploring the local area.
 The hotel’s restaurant serves … more